 Hello friend (: Thanks so much for visiting my website!

 I’m Heather Ione Clark, pronounced like “eye-own,” in case you were wondering.
-I’m a dreamer, writer, blogger, and wellness warrior from St. Petersburg, Florida.
+I’m a Blogger, Integrative Health Coach, and Manifestation Teacher from St. Petersburg, Florida.

 I originally started this blog to talk about how social media impacted my mental health causing me to become “Lost Online.”
 Fast forward to now and my blog has grown so much and became more about self-help, health, and wellness.

-My mission is to inspire other women to live happy, healthy lives through self-help and self-discovery, lifestyle changes, spirituality, and conscious technology use.
+Now I’ve made it my mission to inspire other women to live happy, healthy lives through self-help and self-discovery, lifestyle changes, spirituality, and conscious technology use.
 Because our modern world, while wonderful, challenges us daily and can prevent us from reaching our full potential.
-Through chemical ridden products, consumerism, flawless social media accounts, societal pressure, personal challenges, health issues and more, it can be difficult to be yourself, stay well, and chase those crazy dreams.
+Through chemical-ridden products, consumerism, flawless social media accounts, societal pressure, personal challenges, health issues and more, it can be difficult to be yourself, stay well, and chase those crazy dreams.

-My own big, scary dream in life is to become an author, speaker, and blogger within the self-help and wellness industry.
+My own big, scary dream in life is to become a successful author, speaker, and blogger within the self-help and wellness industry.
 Because the world needs less “influencers” and more wellness warriors.